murphyk/iclr25/_posts/2025-04-28-distill-example.md

 <p align="center"><i>"Does this diffusion technique also work with flow matching?"</i></p>

 What exactly are the differences between these two approaches?
-As we will see, diffusion modelling and Gaussian flow matching are nearly the same.
+As we will see, diffusion modelling and Gaussian flow matching are the same.
 So the answer to this question is "yes", unless the matching is not to a Gaussian.

 To give an example, you may assume that flow matching sampling has to be deterministic.
 However, you have trained a general denoiser: stochastic or deterministic sampling, it's up to you!